 Bomba and plena are two unique Puerto Rican drum, song and dance traditions that are vibrant expressions of community belonging.
 They are cultural manifestations of faith, family, community and love (which are all related anyway).

-Plena developed in Ponce, the big city in southern Puerto Rico.
-The hand drums were used to sing the news, and in Puerto Rico they still are.
+Plena uses hand drums to sing the news, and in Puerto Rico they still are.
 In PR, it seems like everyone knows the plenas.
 When we gather with family and friends, everybody sings.
 It’s really beautiful.

 These Caribbean expressions of African and Indigenous culture have become part of the identity of all Puerto Ricans.

 The group was founded in 1983 by NEA Fellow “Juango” Juan J. Gutiérrez and Master Plenero Marcial Reyes Arvelo.
 Gutiérrez still leads the group.

 “Para Todos Ustedes” was Grammy-nominated for Best Traditional World Music Album in 2005.
 They are NEA – National Endowment of the Arts fellows.

 The group’s name comes from the old trolley or bus stop 21 in Santurce, San Juan, Puerto Rico.
 That stop was once a neighborhood of famous pleneros.

 Los Pleneros in New York City